 As a researcher and writer, the ability to engage, share and learn from others is one of the most rewarding experiences.
 With ten years of teaching, instruction and presentation experience, I ensure the right message is directed at the right audience.

-Postgraduate Diploma in Asian Art (in progress), School of Oriental and African Studies, London
+Postgraduate Certificate in Asian Art (Chinese Art), School of Oriental and African Studies, London

 Art Museums, Galleries and Curating, Sotheby’s Institute, London

 PhD in Land Economy (Development Studies), University of Cambridge

 BA (Hons) History and Comparative Development, University of New South Wales

 Op-ed, “Not everyone in China thought the government could handle the coronavirus,” Monkey Cage, Washington Post, 18 April 2020.